-Hi Year 11 English students!
-In preparation for the writing of your feature article, you are asked to view and analyse one Australian film of your own choice (in addition to either one or two films studied in class).
-The following films which may suit your task are available for loan from the Aquinas College Library:
+Hi Year 10 English students!
+In preparation for your assignment, you are asked to view and analyse contextual factors in one or more Australian film of your own choice (in addition to either one or two films studied in class).
+The following films which may suit your task are available for loan from the Aquinas College Library or on Clickview:

 Buena Vista Home Entertainment, South Yarra, VIC, 2006.
 RATED “M”

 A few months ago Dan had to make a choice.
 Go to Geneva with his parents for a year, board at school or move into a house with his uni student bass playing Aunt, Jacq, and her friend, Naomi.
 He picked Jacq’s place.
 Now he’s doing his last year at school and trying not to spin out.
 Trying to be cool.
 Trying to pick up a few skills for surviving in the adult world.
 Problem is, he falls for Naomi, and things become much, much more confusing.

 Australia (starring Nicole Kidman and Hugh Jackman) RATED “M” – DVD0535 (1 copy + Clickview)